 Demolition and construction activities would be performed in accordance with federal and state air quality requirements.
 Demolition and construction-related emissions are generally short-term, but may still have adverse impacts on air quality, primarily due to the production of dust.
 Dust can result from a variety of activities, including excavation, grading, and vehicle travel on paved and unpaved surfaces.
 Dust from demolition and construction can lead to adverse health effects and nuisance concerns, such as reduced visibility on nearby roadways.
 The amount of dust is dependent on the intensity of the activity, soil type and conditions, wind speed, and dust suppression activities used.
-Implementing dust control measures (BMPs) substantially reduces dust emissions from demolition and construction.
-Demolition and construction-related emissions also include the exhaust from the operation of construction equipment, including diesel particulate matter (DPM).
+Implementing dust control measures (BMPs) substantially reduces dust emissions from demolition and construction equipment, including diesel particulate matter (DPM).
 The use of newer construction equipment with emissions controls and minimizing the time that the equipment is idling (BMPs) reduces construction equipment exhaust emissions.
 Implementation of BMPs, discussed in Section 4, would minimize these anticipated less-than-significant adverse, short-term demolition and construction-related, air quality impacts.